 After graduating in Business Administration and in Political Sciences at the Free University of Brussels (ULB) in Belgium, Victoire worked for five years for McKinsey.
 She also holds an MBA from Kellogg.
 Victoire is optimistic about the future as she sees rapid changes in consumer preferences in favor of sustainability considerations, and companies waking up to the opportunity.
 Victoire is also an advisor to Quadia Regenero, an impact investment fund in Geneva investing into the regenerative economy.

-Hui is the Director of Sustainability at Spin, a micromobility company that is part of Ford Mobility.
-She leads cross-functional initiatives aimed at reducing emissions, enhancing the sustainability of Spin’s operations, and encouraging mode shift away from cars for short trips.
-Previously, she was the climate risk lead in Citi’s Environmental and Social Risk Management team and the ESG strategy & reporting lead in Citi’s Corporate Sustainability team, where she led the development of Citi’s first climate disclosure reports.
+Hui is the Director of Sustainability at Crusoe, a clean computing infrastructure reducing the environmental impact of the digital economy.
+Previously, she worked as Director of Sustainability at Spin, a mobility company leading cross-functional initiatives aimed at reducing emissions, enhancing sustainability, and encouraging mode shift away from cars for short trips.
+Hui was also the climate risk lead for Citi’s Environmental and Social Risk Management team and the ESG strategy & reporting lead in Citi’s Corporate Sustainability team, where she led the development of Citi’s first climate disclosure reports.
 She also served as the North America Representative on the UN Environment Program Finance Initiative (UNEP FI) Banking Committee (2016-2020).
 Before transitioning to focus on sustainability and environmental impact, she was the Impact Analytics and Planning Officer at the Citi Foundation.
 Hui splits time between New York City and San Francisco.
 She received an A.B. in Economics from Harvard College and an MBA from Harvard Business School.